KevinKra/My_notes/AWS/solutions_architect.md

 ### AWS Platform

 - **AWS Global Infrastructure** - Amazon's global infrastructure and servers around the world.
 As of 2019 there are 24 regions and 72 availability zones.
 - **Availability Zone** - an AZ is a data center, or cluster of data centers, that are comprised of many servers that support the AWS cloud.
+In many cases, there are several geographically isolated data centers that protect the network from issues that may knock any one specific center out.
 - **Regions** - A geographical area that consists of 2 or more availability zones.
 - **Edge Location** - Edge locations are endpoints for AWS which are used for caching content.
 Caches files and content from distant regions and holds them in a closer edge location facility.

+### Content to focus on for certification

+- Security, Identity, and Compliance
+- Network & Content Delivery
+- Compute
+- Storage
+- Databases

+### Questions:

+_What is a region, an availability zone, and edge location?_